sdass1918/on-device-ai-extension/README.md

 - **Minimal Permissions**: Only requests necessary permissions for core functionality
 - **Open Source**: Full source code available for review

+## Contributing

+Feel free to submit issues, feature requests, or pull requests to improve the extension.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**What this means:**

+- ✅ Free to use, modify, and distribute
+- ✅ Can be used in commercial projects
+- ✅ No warranty or liability
+- ℹ️ Must include original copyright notice

 ---

 **Note**: This extension relies on experimental Chrome AI APIs that are still in development.
 Features and availability may change as these APIs evolve.